 The Advanced Standing Program (ASP) will admit approximately 15 students each year.
-All applicants must file two separate applications: one to the SDSU Office of Graduate Admissions to include transcripts, TOEFL scores (if applicable), and one to the School of Social Work (see page 3 for application process).
+All applicants must file two separate applications: one to the SDSU Office of Graduate Admissions (Cal State Apply) and one to the School of Social Work (Interfolio) along with submitting transcripts and TOEFL scores (if applicable) to SDSU Graduate Admissions Office.

-The following specific materials are submitted to the School of Social Work:
+The following specific materials are submitted to the School of Social Work in the Interfolio application: